William Grant (general): First World War

 Grant joined the Australian Imperial Force on 16 March 1915, taking command of the 11th Light Horse Regiment.
 Part of the 4th Light Horse Brigade, it was sent to Egypt dismounted and there broken up on 26 August 1915.
 The 11th Light Horse Regiment was sent to Gallipoli, and there itself broken up, with a squadron being attached to each of the 2nd, 5th and 9th Light Horse Regiments.
 When the commander of the 9th Light Horse, Lieutenant Colonel Reynell was killed in the fighting for Hill 60 on 29 August 1915, Grant took over command of his regiment.
 He remained with the 9th Light Horse until he was sent for duty at the rest camp on 2 December 1915.

 When the 11th Light Horse was reformed in Egypt on 22 February 1916, Grant was given command again.
 At Romani, the 11th Light Horse formed part of a mobile column of light horse and took part in the defence of the Suez Canal.

 At Maghara in October, the 11th Light Horse led a column on a night march across the desert, navigating by the stars.
 On the second night of the march, dense fog closed in and hid the stars, but somehow Grant, who apparently had a phenomenal sense of position and direction, managed to lead the column through the desert to emerge at daybreak directly in front of the Turkish position.

 For his part in the Sinai and Palestine Campaign, Grant was awarded the Distinguished Service Order (DSO).

 On 14 February 1917, Grant led the 11th Light Horse out from Serapeum on a mission to sweep the remaining Turkish troops from the Sinai Peninsula.
 Grant learned from a British pilot that the Turks were evacuating, Nekhl, a significant town in the central Sinai, situated roughly in the centre of the Sinai, atop the desert ranges.
 His men entered Nekhl riding with fixed bayonets on 17 February.
 The light horse had travelled some 150 miles in seven days across steep and rocky mountain tracks.
 Only a few Turks and Arabs were captured, but the action marked the end of the campaign in the Sinai.

-In February 1917, the 4th Light Horse Brigade reformed and the 11th Light Horse Regiment rejoined it.
+In February 1917, the 4th Light Horse Brigade re-formed and the 11th Light Horse Regiment rejoined it.
 On 13 August 1917, Grant became commander of the 3rd Light Horse Brigade and was promoted to temporary brigadier general.
 Then on 13 September 1917, he took over command of the 4th Light Horse Brigade, becoming a colonel and temporary brigadier general.